HelgeDMI/trollplot/README.md

 =================

-`trollplot, is a thin Python wrapper around WebGL Globe.
+`trollplot`, is a thin Python wrapper around WebGL Globe.
 It populates an HTML template (Jinja2) with a JSON list of latitude, longitude and numerical values, which is generated out of one- or two-dimensional NumPy arrays.
 In the following is a snippet of the `index_template.html`.
 Note `{{data_list}}`, which is a place holder for the array, which is generated out od the NumPy arrays.

 ```javascript
 var loadData = function() {